 Implied by this immature coping is Hungary’s regression, the immediate consequence of the traumas the museum represents, and it’s somewhat severe.
 Reconciliation would be ideal but the former enemy and victims are too alive and too nearby.
 Because of this the House of Terror doesn’t quite qualify as a chosen trauma by Volkan’s criteria:

 “Representations of the calamity link together all the individuals in a large group.
 The next generation is given…tasks to carry out for their ancestors, such as completing the mourning process or reversing humiliation.”
 (The Tree Model)

-Volkan’s preferred example of chosen trauma is Milosevic’s stimulation of the Serbian–note the national identification–memory of the battle of Kosovo 600 years prior.
+Volkan’s preferred example of chosen trauma is Milosevic’s stimulation of the Serbian–note the national identification–memory of the battle of Kosovo 600 years ago.

 The museum is then a struggle between many pairs of antagonisms.
 It is not purely any one thing.
 For instance, it is not merely a political ploy: “Even critics of the museum agree that the building is a symbol of both fascist and communist terror and that it warrants some sort of exhibition.”
 (Lucian Kim) The basic concept and motivation behind the museum is to cope, if not heal, but cultural remembrance often falls into the wrong hands given its ability to sway the masses.

 The museum will probably become a cornerstone of Hungary’s large-group identify when it’s stripped of its political baggage over time, inherited along with the trauma it memorializes by future generations.
-For now, its PTSD is too acute.
+For now, the post-traumatic stress is too acute.
 The emotions are too raw.
 However, in the sense that the symptom is the first step or the reason one generally enrolls in psychoanalysis, the House of Terror, for or in all its controversy, biased management and political appropriation, is rather impressive.